Tech investing pioneer Hutchins bets on blockchain

 By Lawrence Delevingne and Chibuike Oguh

-NEW YORK (Reuters) - Blockchain-based payments could revolutionize finance in the same way that internet companies transformed information and communications starting in the 1990s, according to technology investment pioneer Glenn Hutchins.
+NEW YORK (Reuters) - Blockchain-based payments could revolutionise finance in the same way that internet companies transformed information and communications starting in the 1990s, according to technology investment pioneer Glenn Hutchins.

 “Imagine if you can move anything of value ... around the world at the speed of light at no cost,” Hutchins said Tuesday at the Reuters Global Investment Outlook 2020 Summit in New York.